-On May 28, 2010, the Company entered into an employment agreement with Warren B. Kanders (the "Kanders Employment Agreement"), in connection with the consummation of the acquisitions of Black Diamond Equipment and Gregory, which replaced his previously existing employment agreement with the Company dated December 6, 2002, as amended effective as of May 1, 2006 and August 6, 2009.
+On June 5, 2013, the Company entered into an employment agreement with Warren B. Kanders (the "Kanders Employment Agreement"), in connection with the expiration of his previously existing employment agreement with the Company, dated May 28, 2010.
 The Kanders Employment Agreement provides for his employment as Executive Chairman of the Company for a term of three years, subject to certain termination rights, during which time he will receive an annual base salary of \$175,000, subject to annual review by the Company.
 In addition, Mr. Kanders is entitled, at the discretion of the Compensation Committee of the Company's Board of Directors, to receive performance bonuses, which may be based upon a variety of factors, and stock options and to participate in other bonus plans of the Company.
 Mr. Kanders will also be entitled, in the sole and absolute discretion of the Compensation Committee of the Company's Board of Directors, to bonuses in the form of cash, stock options and/or restricted stock awards based upon his provision of strategic advice to the Company in connection with capital markets transactions, financings, capital structure optimization and mergers and acquisitions transactions.
 The Company also agreed to maintain term life insurance on Mr. Kanders in the amount of \$2,000,000 for the benefit of his designees (the "Kanders Life Insurance").